Ridges in the Dark Energy Survey for cosmic trough identification: Conclusion

 This work presents a new ridge estimation approach based on an extension of the subspace-constrained mean shift algorithm, a filamentary search method, and releases the corresponding results as a catalogue of curvilinear structure.
 As an application case of current relevance, we apply the method to dark matter mass density maps from the DES Y1 data release to extract high-density ridges between cosmic troughs.
 Our results demonstrate the viability of ridge estimation as a precursory step for denoising cosmic filaments, leading to a versatile and effective identification of cosmic troughs.

 We extend the SCMS algorithm by including the haversine distance, a customisation of the mesh size for ridge estimation, automatic optimisation of the bandwidth used in the process, and the parallelisation of the updating function for mesh points to scale down the algorithm's runtime.
-In addition, we also include the thresholding extension of the SCMS algorithm from a previous application to astronomical data.
+We also include the thresholding extension of the SCMS algorithm from a previous application to astronomical data.
 In order to test the robustness of our method, we recover the ridges from simulations under different noise levels, and use the Wasserstein distance as a comparison metric.

 We further compare our extracted ridges, which are based on DES Y1 weak lensing data, with curvelet denoising of the same data, and with high-density quintiles derived from both DES Y1 and SDSS DR8 foreground galaxies limited by inhomogeneous depth coverage.
 This allows us to compare results across both methods and data sources, leading to highly reasonable agreement.
+Lastly, we discuss the utility of our approach in the context of further investigations, with a focus on ridge lensing, testing alternative cosmological models through troughs and pseudo-3D voids, and screening mechanisms.